Yui-H8/Datacamp/Theory_Large Language Models for Business.md

 *While karaoke is fun, it doesn't align with the core media functionalities.
 It might be an easter egg the development team adds later.*

 ### Learning at EducationCamp
+The e-learning company, EduCamp, is considering implementing LLMs to help communicate and engage with learners in different ways.

+The senior management team are unsure of how to exactly use LLMs for the benefit of their learners.